 We recommend checking the hay net daily to make sure there are no holes.
 That way you can then quickly repair, otherwise the horses' will bury their nose into the hole and stretch it open to make an even bigger hole.
 Horses can 'learn' this behaviour, so quickly fixing stops them learning to do this.

 Our 60ply nets have only been available from winter 2017, so we do not know how much longer they will last than the 48ply.
-I have not had to make any repairs yet to my own 60ply nets.
+I have only had to make 2 repairs to only one of my own 60ply nets in 4 years.
 Due to the extra ply thickness, they will outlast the 48ply nets.
-From July 2019 we started rolling over the 3cm nets into 60ply in Smalls, and Mediums and then finalised this rollover in December with adding Larges and 4x4 & 6x4 round bales in 3cm 60ply as well.
+From July 2019 we started rolling over the 3cm nets into 60ply in Smalls, and Mediums and then finalised this rollover in December 2019 with adding Larges and 4x4 & 6x4 round bales in 3cm 60ply as well.

 Occasionally a net may sustain a tear or a horse may chew through the net.
 At the end of the day, if 500kg wants to kill something, it will!
 Thankfully this is pretty rare, but it can happen.
 As soon as you see a hole develop, repair it with the repair string provided (knotted nets) or baling twine and the hole will not go any further, leaving your hay net to last for a long time.
 There is no danger to the horse from chewing the net itself as it is merely a thread that gets broken, and once a slightly bigger hole appears, those 'clever' horses push their noses into this hole, stretching the netting and making the hole bigger, therefore they do not ingest the net.
 It is advisable to check your hay net daily for any holes while you are checking your stock.

 Wet weather ideas